 What Should I Avoid?

 Exercise balls are very popular and easy to find in any pet store.
 Unfortunately, these balls are for hamsters that have a flexible backbone.
 A guinea pig’s backbone is not nearly as flexible, and your pet can easily get hurt trying to run in one of these devices.
 We recommend sticking to tunnels, ramps, and stairs, along with plenty of free roam time.

 If you allow your pet to roam around freely in your home, you will need to make sure there are no wires exposed because your pet might chew on the wires, causing damage and risking electrocution.

 We like to use playpens and tunnels to keep the guinea pig in an enclosed area that’s big and new, so our pet feels like it’s exploring a new area without getting near any wires or areas that are difficult to reach.

 Too Many Toys

 Many owners try to treat their pets with too many toys, and it clutters the cage.
-A cluttered cage is difficult to move around in, and your pet will not move around the way it should.
+A cluttered cage is difficult to move around in, and your pet will not be able to move around the way it should.
 Some toys are fine, but make sure there is plenty of open space left in the cage for walking around.

 It’s important to make sure your pet gets about an hour of activity per day, but you won’t need to be present for all of it.
 If the cage is large enough to walk around in, your pet is getting much of the exercise it needs.
 Ramps and stairs will add to the activity that happens when you aren’t there.
 When you have some time to interact with your pet, the tunnels and some free roam time can give your pet a full workout.
 A little time outside on a summer day will be the highlight of your pet’s week.